nthieme/AJC_work/vote_delays.md

 Both of those show that while Fulton’s long delays were, on average, sufficiently worse than the rest of the state so as to drag the overall estimates of racial disparity upwards, the estimates remain largely the same due to failures elsewhere.
-Fulton is a very predictable county, so the quality of the prediction decreases, which makes me think the variance is greater in other parts of the state, but the estimates stay roughly the same.
+Fulton is a very (statistically) predictable county, so the quality of the prediction decreases, but the estimates stay roughly the same.